jameshanlon/jameshanlon.github.io/content/thermal-survey.md

 with my involvement with [The CHEESE Project][cheese-project] I was keen to perform a thermal-imaging survey to better understand how well the building performs thermally.
-Also, with the first few months in the house being in winter and it feeling very cold in places, I had extra motivaiton to find out where heat was being lost, and to try and resolve some faults.
+Also, with the first few months in the house being in winter and it feeling very cold in places, I had extra motivation to find out where heat was being lost, and to try and resolve some faults.
 I have written this note to record what I found as a case study that others may find useful, from the point of view of understanding the benefits of using thermal imaging